drostron/slamdata-docs/source/slamdown-reference.rst

 As with all other form elements, dropdown elements may be populated by means of an evaluated SQL² query.

-For example, this Slamdown code creates a dropdown that contains the names of cities within a database:
+The following code creates a dropdown that contains the names of cities within a database.

+Example:

 .. code-block:: sql